 I'm an academic working at the interface of social philosophy & the philosophy of science.

-My research interests lie at the interface of the philosophy of science, social philosophy and epistemology.
+Broadly, my academic interests lie at the interfaces of philosophy of science, social and political philosophy and epistemology.
 I’m interested in the role of science in democratic societies (particularly in policymaking), the role of values in science, ethical issues in communicating science, the relevance of science and empirical research to political/social/moral philosophy, and how we ought to combine or weigh evidence from multiple disciplinary perspectives.
-I am also interested in climate justice issues and socioeconomic inequality.
+My issues-based interests tend to revolve around climate justice and socioeconomic inequality.
 Having spent a lot of time during my PhD thinking about the place of scientific experts in democratic societies, I'm looking forward to turning my attention to thinking about the role of political philosophy and philosophers in our societies in my new role.

-Outside of work I enjoy hiking and I dabble in doing creative things digitally (because sadly, I cannot draw!).
+Outside of work I enjoy hiking, cycling and surfing, and I dabble in doing creative things digitally (because sadly, I cannot draw!).
 One day I'd like to make a film.
-I help run Cinema Politica Newcastle.